Technobezz is supported by its audience. We may get a commission from retail offers.

 Cables running to rear speakers can be a trip hazard

-Who it is for: Movie enthusiasts who want immersive surround sound without spending $500 or more.
+Who it is for: Movie enthusiasts who want immersive surround sound without paying a significant premium.
 Works best in medium to large rooms where you can place rear speakers behind seating.

 Skip if